Revisiting DNS RPZ

 Similar to zvelo’s category mappings, DNS RPZ allows you to select and customize the handling of DNS requests based on your needs.
 Used in coordination with a categorization solution like the zveloDB™ URL Database that supports nearly 500 distinct content, objectionable, and malicious categories—RPZ offers top-tier flexible configuration options and advanced security.
 The impact of DNS misuse and other malicious tactics online can be damaging and debilitating to any organization, but RPZ is a technology that can be used to mitigate threats and secure your networks.

-Want to learn more about selecting and implementing categories and DNS zones that meet your requirements, stay tuned for our next blog on implementing Response Policy Zones?
+Want to learn more about selecting and implementing categories and DNS zones that meet your requirements?
+Stay tuned for our next blog on implementing Response Policy Zones and using them to protect against malicious threats.
 If you’re interested in learning more about our categorization capabilities, you can check our zveloDB™ URL Database or our Malicious Detection capabilities.

 Contact zvelo Sales for more information, or to schedule an evaluation.